SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 In contrast, a nasal EPAP device doesn't require a mask, hose, or machine.
 Instead, an EPAP device is placed in the nostrils and keeps the airway open by limiting a sleeper’s exhalations.
 Unlike a CPAP device, EPAP devices do not require electricity or routine maintenance.
 EPAP devices may not be covered by health insurance providers.

-How to Decide which PAP Therapy is Right for You?
+How to Decide if EPAP Therapy Is Right for You

-If you have been diagnosed with OSA, talk with your doctor or sleep specialist to determine the best treatment option for you.
+If you've been diagnosed with OSA, talk with your doctor or sleep specialist to determine the best sleep apnea treatment for you.
 Because nasal EPAP is an emerging technology, additional research is needed to determine the treatment’s effectiveness and appropriate candidates for this alternative to CPAP.

 CPAP is a common method of providing positive airway pressure therapy, preferred by many doctors because of its familiarity and proven effectiveness.
 However, people who have difficulties tolerating CPAP devices may be appropriate candidates for EPAP.